 |Financial year||Total staff numbers|

-Impact and features of workplace agreements
+Impact and features of enterprise agreements

 As an Australian Public Service (APS) agency, the Museum employs people within a regulatory framework that includes federal workplace relations and related legislation, the Public Service Act 1999 and common law employment contracts.